*This article is written collaboratively by both Pamela and Rondall Reynoso. *

 It was over two decades from when Joseph was sold into slavery until he reconciled with his brothers.
 In the Gospel of Matthew Jesus said, “I say unto you, love your enemies, bless them that curse you, do good to them that hate you, and pray for them which spitefully use you, and persecute you.”
 This may be the hardest admonition in the whole of scripture.
 We struggle, we fail.
 Rondall, in particular, still tears when he sees expressions of love between adult siblings on TV.

 Despite all this, God is not capricious.
 He is faithful.
-What was transparently meant for evil He has used for good.
+What was transparently meant for evil, He has used for good.
 By his grace, He has allowed us to learn to lean on him more.
-In a way, He has allowed the passive aggressive wish of Rondall’s sibling to come true.
+In a way, He has allowed the passive-aggressive wish of Rondall’s sibling to come true.
 He has used their contempt to reveal Himself even more to us.
 Dr. Martin Luther King Jr. said, “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”
 In our darkness, He has been our light.
 When all we could see was the hate of a few, He has shown us love through the hearts and hands of so many more!

 We have a large network of friends who have graciously shown great love and concern over the last many months and who have steadfastly rebuffed his siblings attempts to smear us through private messages.
 Our friends have truly been God’s hands which have allowed us to have just enough to keep going, often emotionally but also, at times, financially.
 They have reflected Christ’s love toward us, lifting our arms when we could not.
 When we have been reluctant to share needs, they have admonished us.
 When we have felt alone, they have reminded us we are not.
 They have consistently pointed us to our Father in heaven who cares for us just as he does the birds of the air and the lilies of the fields.
 When we have felt as though we are crazy because we simply cannot fathom the depth of the hate that has been directed toward us, they have reminded us that the crazy does not lie with us.
-They have shown love and friendship when family has shown it has no understanding of either.
+They have shown love and friendship when our family has shown it has no understanding of either.

 God has shaken the dust from our feet and allowed us to cross the Jordan.
 He is faithful.
 He is good!

 (Side Note from Pamela: When we lived in CA before moving to Rondall’s family home, we lived in a place named Providence Walk.
-Many were the days that I’d think on the name and marvel at how it seemed to describe our lives in so many ways.
+Many were the days that I’d think about the name and marvel at how it seemed to describe our lives in so many ways.
 In our new home, we literally cross a road named Jordan on our way home.
 I chuckle over God’s Providence… and his humor.)